 The Global Study on Sexual Exploitation of Children in Travel and Tourism was the first ever consolidated effort to understand its global nature and scope.
 This series of studies is the most comprehensive picture to date of this crime and includes input from 67 partners around the world, as well as contributions from experts and children themselves.
 It has subsequently led to detailed studies of the situation in every region and an ever-expanding list of countries.

 The High-Level Task Force on Child Protection in Travel and Tourism (HLTF) guided the development of the Global Study on the Sexual Exploitation of Children in Travel and Tourism (SECTT).
 Its later mandate was the elimination of SECTT through the implementation of the recommendations of the Global Study and the Call for Action from the first International Summit on Child Protection.
 The HLTF built strong alliances and mobilized a wide range of stakeholders.
 Having significantly progressed the agenda on child protection in travel and tourism, in 2019 the HLTF decided to evolve its structure to an Independent Experts Group on Child Protection in Travel and Tourism (IEG), that continues to serve as an advisory group.

-See here for the full list of the HLTF members.
+See here for the list of IEG members.

 The Global Study on SECTT brought this gross violation of children’s rights into the light and set out recommendations that require concerted action from the international and regional intergovernmental bodies, national governments, non-governmental organisations, and the private sector including travel, tourism and transportation sector, ICT industry and companies whose staff members travel for business.
 The Global Study recommendations provide a “roadmap” to protect children and their implementation contributes to the achievement of Sustainable Development Goals targets 8.9 and 12b, which call for sustainable tourism development, and targets 5.2, 8.7, and 16.2, which aim to end child sexual exploitation.